Fix 'CHKDSK Cannot Open Volume for Direct Access' Error

 After successfully resolving the error, it's essential to take steps to prevent it from happening again.
 Here are a few tips to help you maintain your drives and avoid similar issues in the future:

-- Run disk checks periodically: Instead of waiting for disk issues to arise, perform regular disk checks using CHKDSK or other utilities.
+• Run disk checks periodically: Perform regular disk checks using CHKDSK or other utilities.
 This proactive approach can help you catch problems early before they escalate.

 Conclusion

-Lost data from a damaged drive?
-Don't panic.
+If there are important files on a damaged drive, you can recover with recovery tool.
 Data recovery software can deeply scan the formatted or damaged drive and find all recoverable files.
-Then you can select the wanted files, click on Recover button to save them.
+At last, select and save the wanted files to another drive.

 Steven